DrPariah/Monster-Hunter/MH/README.md

 ***

 ## Items
-This section consists of monster carved(butchered) crafting materials, armors and weapons.
+This section consists of monster carved crafting materials, armors and weapons.

 ### Materials
-Materials are essential in crafting `MH`-stuff, which are butchered(carved) directly from slained `MH` monsters.
+Materials are essential in crafting `MH`-stuff, which are carved off directly from slained `MH` monsters as your rewards.
 With high survival skills, material gained rises gradually.

 If you want to see some carve-able monster materials, go to the *Materials* folder.